SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic-ish_form_fields.markdown

 before_save :reject_blank_locations!

 def reject_blank_locations!
  locations.each do |location|
   location.destroy if location.name.blank?
  end
 end
 ```

 ## Extra Credit
 You can use `validates :locations, presence: true` in the Trip model to make sure that it has a Location.
 But this won't work in conjunction with `:allow_destroy => true`.

 ```
+# Trip Model

 accepts_nested_attributes_for :locations, :allow_destroy => true, reject_if: :all_blank
 ```